DrawnToDigital/pubman/README.md

-# 👤 PubMan – Your Central Hub for 3D Model Publishing
+# 👤 PubMan – 3D Model Publishing

 Helps 3D designers **draft, track, and publish models** to multiple platforms _from a single dashboard_.